SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 ## Deploy the Application via the SAP Cloud Platform Cockpit

 1. In the onboarding page, click on the *SAP Cloud Platform Subaccount* link.
-The SAP Cloud Platform Cockpit is loaded.
+The SAP Cloud Platform Cockpit subaccount overview page is loaded.

    ![Open subaccount link](./src/main/resources/images/OpenSubaccountLink.png)